 If you’ve been thinking of implementing a green strategy into your business for a while — IoT can be the first step in that direction.

-IoT sensors are often used to inform managers of how energy and resources are used during different stages of the supply chain.
+Internet of Things sensors are often used to inform managers of how energy and resources are used during different stages of the supply chain.
 This helps executives make an informed decision regarding the choice of renewable sources of energy, switching to electric vehicles, and more.

 DHL, one of the biggest logistics companies in the world, has made significant progress in this area.
 The company uses smart heating, ventilation, and air-conditioning systems based on IoT sensors to adjust conditions in their facilities depending on current weather conditions, building occupancy, and other factors.